velaboratory/VelUtils/DocsWebsite~/docs/reference/Runtime/SaveLoc.md

 ## SaveLoc

 Saves the location and rotation of an object to PlayerPrefsJson.
 Local or global coordinates.
-Requires a unique object name.
+This is deprecated.
+Use SaveComponent instead.

 ## SaveLocEditor